SpaTeoGL: Spatiotemporal Graph Learning for Interpretable Seizure Onset Zone Analysis from Intracranial EEG: Experimental Protocol and Results

 \subsection{\textbf{Q2:} Temporal graph learning for revealing temporally coherent regimes (onset vs. propagation)}

 An important feature of the \texttt{SpaTeoGL} framework is its ability to characterize seizure onset and subsequent propagation through the learned temporal graph.
-The right column of Fig.~\ref{fig:temp_graphs} shows the temporal graphs learned from 13 windows (three pre-onset, one onset, and nine post-onset) for representative recordings from patients 1, 6, 8, and 13.
-In these cases, stronger connections between onset and post-onset windows are clearly observed (e.g., among windows 3--5 for patients 1, 6, and 8, and among windows 9--12 for patients 8 and 13).
+The right column of Fig.~\ref{fig:temp_graphs} shows the temporal graphs learned from 13 windows (three pre-onset, one onset, and nine post-onset) for representative recordings from patients 1, 6, 8, and 13. {The first three recordings contain $M = 13$ windows, whereas, for Patient 13, Recording 2 contains $M = 12$ ones due to its shorter available temporal signal length.} In these cases, stronger connections between onset and post-onset windows are clearly observed (e.g., among windows 3--5 for patients 1, 6, and 8, { windows 9–12 for Patient 8, and windows 8–11 for Patient 13}).
 These patterns indicate that \texttt{SpaTeoGL} effectively captures the transition from seizure onset to propagation.

 Around seizure onset, seizure-related electrodes are expected to dominate or exhibit stronger connectivity than non-seizure-related electrodes.
-To quantify this behavior, the bar plots in the left column of Fig.~\ref{fig:temp_graphs} report, for each window, two ratios: (i) the proportion of clinically reported seizure-related (SOZ) electrodes present in the spatial graph (blue), and (ii) the proportion of non-seizure-related (non-SOZ) electrodes (orange). electrodes are identified based on the highest node degree and the largest sum of incident edge weights.
+To quantify this behavior, the bar plots in the left column of Fig.~\ref{fig:temp_graphs} report, for each window, two ratios: (i) the proportion of clinically reported seizure-related (SOZ) electrodes present in the spatial graph (blue), and (ii) the proportion of non-seizure-related (non-SOZ) electrodes (orange).
+Electrodes are identified based on the highest node degree and the largest sum of incident edge weights.
 Overall, SOZ electrodes tend to dominate at seizure onset and persist across subsequent windows, illustrating the temporal analysis capability of the \texttt{SpaTeoGL} framework.